welisari/Sparkify_Project/ReadMe.md

 ## Results <a name="Results"></a>
 The final churn prediction model gets the F-1 score of 85% and Accuracy of 87%.
-The report of the this project is presented in this blog post [....](https:...).
+The report of the this project is presented in this blog post [User Churn Prediction for a Digital Music Service Using PySpark](https://medium.com/@velisari/sparkify-user-churn-prediction-6c727699cac4).

 ## Installation <a name="Installation"></a>
 Reguired installations: